ot4i/iib-stats-writer-statsd/README.md

 - hostname.nodename.servername.uniqueflowname.averageCPUTimePerMessage
 - hostname.nodename.servername.uniqueflowname.averageElapsedTimePerMessage

+Unit testing can be achieved by running `ctest -V` and confirming that the tests have all passed.

-In order to test this sample plugin, you will need at the very least a StatsD server.
+For system testing this plugin, you will need at the very least a StatsD server.
 If you want to generate graphs of the data, then you will need Graphite and Grafana as well.
 The following Docker image contains the entire stack and is very handy for test purposes: https://github.com/kamon-io/docker-grafana-graphite

 To configure and enable the sample plugin once it has been installed, follow these steps: